 When I finally stumped at a problem on mentioned sites above, I usually do some search online to check whether has anybody write a tutorial about this problem or not and GeeksForGeeks is like my savior that always appeared in front of my eyes, for many many problems, and each problem I am frustrated with they usually give you a full-explanation how it works and how it can be implemented by some distinct programming languages such as C, C++, Java, Python.
 This website is also created by some Indian guys (I guess), mainly they write tutorials for students who struggle with algorithms and many other stuff, you can come here to learn programming languages and practice interview questions as well.
 If you are preparing for your next coding interview, GeeksForGeeks is definitely a handy site that you should go along with.

 Finally, at the end of the list, CodeForces is the place that real competitive programmers or sport programmers come to compete.
 Codeforces is a website that hosts competitive programming contests.
 It is maintained by a group of competitive programmers from ITMO University.
 Problems on this site often seem advanced and require you some particular knowledge to solve such as Tree, Linked-list, Hash Table, Breadth-First Search, etc…Contests in this site are held weekly and usually rated, top among users of this site are considered very smart and talented.
 Top-rated competitive programmers from this site you can easily recognize if you can see their name with red color which is International Grandmaster, or even the black color in the first letter and then the rest are red Legendary grandmaster (they have the highest rating).
-When you think you are spend enough time practicing, then joining some contests in this site is the best way among many other ways to prove your intelligence and problem-solving skills (I just realized people from Russia and some surrounded countries they are very smart).
+When you think you spend enough time practicing, then joining some contests on this site is the best way among many other ways to prove your intelligence and problem-solving skills.